IBM/unitxt/docs/docs/llm_as_judge.rst

    A lot of these model and catalog combinations are already predefined in our catalog.
 The models are prefixed by metrics.llm_as_judge.direct followed by the platform and the model name.
    For instance, metrics.llm_as_judge.direct.rits.llama3_1_70b refers to llama3 70B model that uses RITS deployment service.

-3. The criterion or criteria to evaluate the model's response.
-There are predefined criteria in the catalog and the user can also define a custom criterion.
+3. The criteria to evaluate the model's response.
+There are predefined criteria in the catalog and the user can also define a custom criteria.
-   Each criterion specifies fine-grained options that help steer the model to evaluate the response more precisely.
+   Each criteria specifies fine-grained options that help steer the model to evaluate the response more precisely.
    For instance the critertion "metrics.llm_as_judge.direct.criterias.answer_relevance" quantifies how much the model's response is relevant to the user's question.
    It has four options that the model can choose from and they are excellent, acceptable, could be improved and bad.
 Each option also has a description of itself and a score associated with it.
    The model uses these descriptions to identify which option the given response is closest to and returns them.
    The user can also specify their own custom criteria.
-An example of this is included under the section **Creating a custom criterion**.
+An example of this is included under the section **Creating a custom criteria**.
    The user can specify more than one criteria too.
 This is illustrated in the **End to end example** section
 4. The Context fields are the additional fields beyond the evaluated response that are passed to the LLM as judge.
 This could be the reference answer, the question or the context provided to the model etc.
     In the example below, the question that was input to the model is passed as a context field.